Why is there a Review into Reporting to Families (the Review)?

 The Review is committed to regular communication and consultation with key stakeholders.
 Consultation will give stakeholders the opportunity to share their voice and provide feedback.
 Consultation will occur with students, families, teachers and school leaders.
 It will begin in September and conclude in December 2020.

 Are there any relevant Government legislation or rules that the Review must take into consideration?

 The Australian Education Regulation 2013 and the Australian Education Act 2013 determine the minimum requirements that schools meet.
 This includes twice-yearly reporting against a five-point scale.
 These reporting requirements are tied to funding from the Australian Government.

-- Assessment: The intentional process of eliciting evidence of learning at a point in time.
-(DoE Assessment Strategy 2020-2023)
+- Assessment The intentional process of eliciting evidence of learning at a point in time (Learners First: DoE Assessment Strategy 2020-2023).

-- Achievement: The assessment of proficiency against a continuum of learning or recognised standard at a given point in time.
+- Learning Achievement The level of proficiency against a continuum of learning or recognised standard at a given point in time.

-- Progress: The gain, growth or increasing proficiency along a continuum of learning (or learning progressions), as measured over time.
-(Masters, G., 2017)
+- Learning Progress The gain, growth or increasing proficiency along a continuum of learning (or learning progressions), as measured over time (Masters, G., 2017).

 Contact Ms Andrea Robertson – Principal Policy Analyst

 You can also download Review FAQs (PDF, 430K).